SpatialHub-MENDELU/playwright-aframe/README.md

   - Adjusts the camera to look at a specific 3D object.

 - **`setCameraPosition(element: Locator, position: { x: number; y: number; z: number }): Promise<THREE.Vector3>`**
   - Sets the camera position in the scene.
+Accepts any locator in the scene.
+The camera will be found automatically.

 - **`setCameraRotation(element: Locator, rotation: { x: number; y: number; z: number }): Promise<void | undefined>`**
   - Sets the camera rotation in the scene.
+Accepts any locator in the scene.
+The camera will be found automatically.

 - **`getCameraPosition(element: Locator): Promise<THREE.Vector3>`**
   - Retrieves the current camera position.
+Accepts any locator in the scene.
+The camera will be found automatically.

 - **`getCameraRotation(element: Locator): Promise<{ degrees: { x: number; y: number; z: number }; radians: { x: number; y: number; z: number } }>`**
   - Retrieves the current camera rotation in both degrees and radians.
+Accepts any locator in the scene.
+The camera will be found automatically.

 - **`clickOnElement(element: Locator): Promise<boolean>`**
   - Simulates a click event on a 3D object.